 The program has three goals:

-ENLUS’s association with an accredited American university provides ENLUS students with many advantages.
-In addition to receiving individualized attention in small classes with instruction by highly-qualified professors, ENLUS students are integrated into the cultural and social life of JCU’s English-speaking student body, and are granted access to all JCU facilities, including the library and computer labs.
-Successful ENLUS graduates are normally granted direct acceptance into one of JCU’s degree programs and receive an additional scholarship toward their first semester.
+The English Language for University Studies (ENLUS) program prepares students to pursue their academic journey at John Cabot University.
+In small classes taught by highly qualified professors, ENLUS students receive individualized attention that helps them strengthen their English skills for university-level study.
+At the same time, they are fully integrated into the cultural and social life of JCU’s international community and enjoy full access to all university facilities, including the library and computer labs.
+Students who successfully complete ENLUS are granted direct admission to our undergraduate degree programs and receive an additional scholarship toward their first semester.

 Our admissions office seeks to admit students who aspire to earn a degree at JCU or another English-speaking university, or wish to achieve a higher level of English proficiency for business or personal reasons.
 We are also dedicated to making ENLUS as affordable as possible.